Diego Moldes

-Diego Moldes González (born 27 January 1977) is a Spanish writer, critic and film historian.
+Diego Moldes González is a Spanish writer, critic and film historian.

 Biography

-Born in Pontevedra, Diego Moldes has published eleven books of non-fiction, narrative and poetry.
-Among these are the historic novel Daydreaming, and cultural essays such as Vertigo´s Footprint (2004); Roman Polanski: The tormented fantasy (2005), the first book about Roman Polanski in Spanish; European Cinema: The Great Movies (2018); and Alejandro Jodorowsky (2012), a monography prefaced by Jodorowsky himself.
-Moldes is also the author of Venuspassion (2014), with and introduction by Luis Alberto de Cuenca, and Not One Day Without Poetry (2018), a poetry book.
+Born in Pontevedra, Spain, Diego Moldes is the author of 14 published books that are non-fiction, narrative and poetry.
+In twenty years, between 2004 and 2023, he has published fourteen books.

+Among his books are the historic novel Daydreaming, and cultural works such as Vertigo's Footprint (2004); Roman Polanski: The tormented fantasy (the first book in 2005 about Roman Polanski in Spanish); European Cinema: The Great Movies (2018); and Alejandro Jodorowsky (a 2012 monography prefaced by Jodorowsky himself).
+Moldes also authored Venuspassion (in 2014 with an introduction by Luis Alberto de Cuenca), and Not One Day Without Poetry (a 2018 book on poetry).

-In November 2019 he published his eleventh book, a lengthy essay: When Einstein Met Kafka.
-Contributions of the Jews to the Modern World (2019).
-The book is the result of twenty years of reading more than three hundred books and more than two thousand articles and documents, as well as the viewing of some two hundred documentary and fiction films.
-The prestigious Catalan critic Toni Montesinos praised the book, calling it "great merit" and "formidable work".
-It also received positive reviews in other Spanish media such as Televisión Española, El País, La vanguardia, ABC or El mundo.
+In November 2019, he published his eleventh book, which is a lengthy work: When Einstein Met Kafka.
+Contributions of the Jews to the Modern World.
+This book was the result of twenty years of research.
+It involved reading more than three hundred books and over two thousand articles and documents, as well as the viewing of some two hundred documentary and fiction films.
+The Catalan critic Toni Montesinos praised the book, calling it "great merit" and "formidable work".
+It also received positive reviews in Spanish media such as Televisión Española, El País, La vanguardia, ABC or El mundo.

-Diego Moldes holds a degree in Advertising and PR from the Faculty of Communication of Pontevedra, a master in publishing (from Oxford Brookes University / Publish Editrain) and a PhD in information science (audio-visual communications) from the Complutense University of Madrid.
+Diego Moldes holds a degree in Advertising and PR from the Faculty of Communication of Pontevedra, a master in publishing from Oxford Brookes University / Publish Editrain, and a PhD in information science (audio-visual communications) from the Complutense University of Madrid.